 The size of the diagram automatically adjusts to the window size.
 Enlarge the window to obtain a larger diagram.

-Box plots and histograms can be transferred to the output viewer and stored for later export.
-To do this, click on the icons
+Box plots and histograms can be transferred to the Output Viewer for storage and later export, or they can be transferred to a QTT worksheet.
+To do this, click on the corresponding icons in the top right corner of the toolbar:

 To export or print a chart directly, the usual symbols are available in the upper right-hand corner of the window: